pnnl/QASMBench/README.md

 ## License

-This project is licensed under the Apache License 2.0, see [LICENSE] file for details.
+This project is licensed under the BSD License, see [LICENSE] file for details.

 ## Acknowledgments